alfonsof/azure-python-examples/azurefunctionhttprequest/README.md

   To stop debugging, use Ctrl-C in the terminal.

-* Create the Function App

-  You must create an Storage Account for the Function App, using the Azure console.

-  You must create the Function App.
-You can create it in two ways:

-  * Using the Azure console.

-  * Using the Azure CLI:

-    You create the Azure Function App by executing the command:

-    ```bash
-    az functionapp create --functions-version 3 --resource-group <RESOURCE_GROUP> --os-type Linux --consumption-plan-location westeurope --runtime python --name <FUNCTION_APP> --storage-account <STORAGE_ACCOUNT>
-    ```

-    Select the proper:

-    * `<RESOURCE_GROUP>` - Resource group name.
-    * `<FUNCTION_APP>` - Function App name.
-    * `<STORAGE_ACCOUNT>`- Storage Account name.

 * Deploy the function to Azure

   The deploy process to Azure Functions uses account credentials from the Azure CLI.
 Log in with the Azure CLI before continuing.